nvaccess/nvda/projectDocs/translating/crowdin.md

     * Make sure to choose "Download" not "Export xliff".
 * Make a copy of this file.
 * Open the xliff file in Poedit, translate, and save the file.
-* Use the nvdaL10nUtil program to strip the xliff so that it only contains translations that were added / changed.
+* Use the NVDA l10nUtil program to strip the xliff so that it only contains translations that were added / changed.
 E.g.
 ```
-nvdaL10nUtil stripXliff -o <old xliff file> <translated xliff file> <output stripped xliff file>
+l10nUtil.exe stripXliff -o <old xliff file> <translated xliff file> <output stripped xliff file>
 ```
 * Upload the xliff file back to Crowdin.
 If it is a stripped xliff file, it is safe to check the `allow target to match source` checkbox.